 Email firstname.lastname@example.org for any questions regarding the scholarship application process.

 Courtesy of GW Alumni Association

-The Columbian Women Scholarship Application is open and the deadline is on April 11, 2020 at 11:59 p.m.
-EST, which is the deadline for applications and all required attachments, including transcripts and reference letters.
+The Columbian Women Scholarship Application is closed and the deadline was on April 11, 2020 at 11:59 p.m.
+EST, which was the deadline for applications and all required attachments, including transcripts and reference letters.